erindb/explanations/experiments/exp2-alan-and-bill-tugowar.md

 ## experiment to go with `tugowar.wppl`

-Alan and Bob just played a round of tug-of-war.
+Alan and Bill just played a round of tug-of-war.
 Suppose you hear the following conversation:

 "Why did Alan win?"
 "Because Alan is strong."